Carl Ludwig II, Prince of Hohenlohe-Langenburg: Early life

 Carl Ludwig II was born at Langenburg, then in the Kingdom of Württemberg, as the first child of Ernst I, Prince of Hohenlohe-Langenburg (1794–1860; son of Karl Ludwig, Prince of Hohenlohe-Langenburg and Countess Amalie Henriette of Solms-Baruth) and his wife, Princess Feodora of Leiningen (1807–1872), daughter of Emich Carl, 2nd Prince of Leiningen and Princess Victoria of Saxe-Coburg-Saalfeld.
-His mother was the half-sister of Queen Victoria.
+His mother, Princess Feodora, was the half-sister of Queen Victoria.
+By birth, he was member of the German House of Hohenlohe.

 Education and military career

 After living in Dresden and Gotha for educational purposes, he studied three semesters of law at the Friedrich Wilhelm University in Berlin (1850–51).
 He then spent several years in Langenburg to prepare for his upcoming role as a nobleman.

 It was not until the mid-1850s that he struck a military career in the Austrian army, later the Württemberg Army, although he was appointed in 1848 to Württemberg Officer.

 Prince of Hohenlohe-Langenburg

-At the death of his father on 12 April 1860, Carl Ludwig inherited the title, Prince of Hohenlohe-Langenburg (Fürst zu Hohenlohe-Langenburg).
+Upon the death of his father on 12 April 1860, Carl Ludwig inherited the title, Prince of Hohenlohe-Langenburg (Fürst zu Hohenlohe-Langenburg).
 He renounced the title on 21 April 1860 in favour of his younger brother Hermann, after he intended to marry unequally.
 However, he retained the title of Prince (Prinz).

 Marriage and issue

-Carl Ludwig was married morganatically on 22 February 1861 in Paris to Maria Grathwohl (1837–1901), eldest daughter of Georg Andreas Grathwohl and his wife, Friederike Meyer.
-His wife, unable to share his title, was created Baroness von Bronn in the nobility of Württemberg, the title being made heritable for all their children and legitimate male-line descendants.
+Carl Ludwig was married morganatically on 22 February 1861 in Paris to Maria Dorothea Grathwohl (1837–1901), eldest daughter of Georg Andreas Grathwohl and his wife, Friederike Meyer.

+His wife, unable to share his title due to morganatic marriage, was created Baroness von Bronn in the nobility of the Kingdom of Württemberg, the title being made heritable for all their children and legitimate male-line descendants.